 Complete a loan application online, by phone, or at your favorite location.
 You can also get pre-approved for an ATV loan.

 If buying through a dealer, your dealer will simply send us the purchase order.
 For new vehicles, we use the dealer’s MSRP as the vehicle’s value.
-For used vehicles, whether from a dealer or private party, we’ll complete the value using the NADA (National Automobile Dealers Association) ATV guide.
+For used vehicles, we’ll complete the value using the NADA (National Automobile Dealers Association) ATV guide.

 Sign on the dotted line at the dealership or the location.
 Solarity will complete the title work as required by the State of Washington.
 Easy!